Funk: Vocals and lyrics

 The lyrics in funk music addressed issues faced by the African American community in the United States during the 1970s, which arose due to the move away from an industrial, working-class economy to an information economy, which harmed the Black working class.
 Funk songs by The Ohio Players, Earth, Wind & Fire, and James Brown raised issues faced by lower-income Blacks in their song lyrics, such as poor "economic conditions and themes of poor inner-city life in the black communities".

 The Funkadelic song "One Nation Under A Groove" (1978) is about the challenges that Blacks overcame during the 1960s civil rights movement, and it includes an exhortation for Blacks in the 1970s to capitalize on the new "social and political opportunities" that had become available in the 1970s.
 The Isley Brothers song "Fight the Power" (1975) has a political message.
 Parliament's song "Chocolate City" (1975) metaphorically refers to Washington, D.C., and other US cities that have a mainly Black population, and it draws attention to the potential power that Black voters wield and suggests that a Black President be considered in the future.

-The political themes of funk songs and the aiming of the messages to a Black audience echoed the new image of Blacks that was created in Blaxploitation films, which depicted "African-American men and women standing their ground and fighting for what was right".
+The political themes of funk songs and the aiming of the messages to a Black audience echoed the new image of Blacks that was created in the Blaxploitation films of the time, which depicted "African-American men and women standing their ground and fighting for what was right".
 Both funk and Blaxploitation films addressed issues faced by Blacks and told stories from a Black perspective.
-Another link between 1970s funk and Blaxploitation films is that many of these films used funk soundtracks (e.g., Curtis Mayfield for Superfly; James Brown and Fred Wesley for Black Caesar and War for Youngblood).
+Many Blaxploitation films of the 1970s used funk soundtracks (e.g., Curtis Mayfield for Superfly; James Brown and Fred Wesley for Black Caesar and War for Youngblood).

 Funk songs included metaphorical language that was understood best by listeners who were "familiar with the black aesthetic and [black] vernacular".
 For example, funk songs included expressions such as "shake your money maker", "funk yourself right out" and "move your boogie body".
 Another example is the use of "bad" in the song "Super Bad" (1970), which black listeners knew meant "good" or "great".

-In the 1970s, to get around radio obscenity restrictions, funk artists would use words that sounded like non-allowed words and double entendres to get around these restrictions.
+In the 1970s, to get around radio obscenity restrictions, funk artists would use double entendres and words that sounded similar to non-allowed words.
 For example, The Ohio Players had a song entitled "Fopp" which referred to "Fopp me right, don't you fopp me wrong/We'll be foppin' all night long...".
 Some funk songs used made-up words which suggested that they were "writing lyrics in a constant haze of marijuana smoke", such as Parliament's "Aqua Boogie (A Psychoalphadiscobetabioaquadoloop)", which includes words such as "bioaquadoloop".
 The mainstream white listener base was often not able to understand funk's lyrical messages, which contributed to funk's lack of popular music chart success with white audiences during the 1970s.